 This course enhances students' ability to function in a project leadership role.
 While exploring the project life cycle, they gain experience in project portfolio management including budgeting and timeline management.
 Projects are designed using project modeling methods that may include graphs or bar charts and will include program evaluation review techniques (PERT) and critical path method (CPM) to produce project plans that are applicable to solutions for the business world.
+Proctored exam.
+3 semester credits become immersed in the dynamics of launching and growing a new business/company.
+This course explores entrepreneurship, innovation, new venture creation, entrepreneurial process, information sources, advisory services using consultants, the role of government, preparing the business plan, financial issues in new ventures, legal issues in new venture creation, acquiring an existing business, deal structure, and managing the growth enterprise.
 3 semester credits